Harley Academy

 Profile harmonising pitfalls injectors should be wary of

-There are a few pitfalls new medical aesthetics practitioners should be cautious of when approaching profile balancing.
-Paula advises, “Be mindful when injecting the lower face and avoid adding filler to an already heavy area, eg. the jowls.”
+Paula advises, “Be mindful when injecting the lower face and avoid adding filler to an already heavy area, such as the jowls.

-Furthermore, she states “The rheology of the filler you use in this area will be of a high G prime.
+“The rheology of the filler you use in this area will be of a high G prime.
 This can worsen the areas of existing heaviness.”

-She adds “Depending on the significance of the problem, don’t underestimate or over-promise results to your patient and ensure their expectations are met.”
+She adds, “Depending on the significance of the problem, don’t underestimate or over-promise results to your patient and ensure their expectations are met.

-Paula warns, “Usually, multiple mls of dermal filler are required to address profile imbalance.
+“Usually, multiple mls of dermal filler are required to address profile imbalance.
 It’s important to communicate this to your patient rather than promising a result with 1 ml.
 Failing to do so can lead to patient dissatisfaction.”

 Enhance your skills with specialist-led medical aesthetics training

-At Harley Academy, we specialise in providing the highest quality training in aesthetic medicine.
-Our Level Diploma in Botox & Dermal Fillers is available to doctors, dentists, nurses and clinical pharmacists.
 A Master’s level qualification, our Level 7 Diploma is Ofqual-regulated and JCCP-approved.
-It’s the perfect start to your aesthetics career and will set you up with key anatomical knowledge, injecting skills and techniques.
+It’s the perfect start to your medical aesthetics career and will set you up with key anatomical knowledge, injecting skills and techniques.

 Book a call with one of our Course Advisors to find out more about what courses are available to you.
-They’ll help you find the right track with your aesthetics career goals in mind!
+They’ll help you find the right track with your aesthetics career goals in mind.

 All information correct at the time of publication